eraofchaos/eraofchaos.github.io/artifacts/Magic Charm.md

 ---
 title: "Artifacts - Wizard's Well - Magic Charm"
 permalink: /artifacts/Magic Charm/
-excerpt: "Wizard's Well - Magic Charm.
+excerpt: "Era of Chaos  Wizard's Well - Magic Charm.
 A charm with magic power.
 One of the components of the Wizard's Well."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Magic Charm.md"